When Do You Need a Private Instagram Account? 7 Signs To Know

 • Clean your follower list monthly

 Take five minutes to review your settings today when you need a private Instagram account.
-You will gain control, protect your image to avoid loss of opportunity, and post with more confidence.
+You will gain control, protect your image to avoid losing opportunities, and post with more confidence.

-However, I do have one warning for you: Even private accounts sometimes could be seen through 3rd party tools or by a data breach of a company.
-So always beware what you post online as you never know what could go wrong.
+However, I do have one warning for you: Even private accounts can sometimes be accessed through 3rd-party tools or during a company data breach.
+So always be careful about what you post online, as you never know what could go wrong.

 Lisa Sicard